Redocly/redocly-cli/README.md

 ### Docker

-To give the docker container access to the OpenAPI spec files, you need to mount the containing directory as a volume.
-Assuming the spec is rooted in the current working directory, you need the following command:
+To give the docker container access to the OpenAPI definition files, you need to mount the containing directory as a volume.
+Assuming the OAS defintion is rooted in the current working directory, you need the following command:

 ```